swiftlang/swift-org-website/_posts/2022-11-17-focus-areas-next-year.md

 In addition to the feature work above, compiler developers are focused on several improvements at the implementation level:

 - Developing a Swift parser that's written in pure Swift and feature-complete with the current C++ implementation.
-This opens up a lot of new directions in tooling development, and someday it may even be able to supplant the C++ parser.
+This opens up a lot of new directions in tooling development and, once at feature parity, will supplant the C++ parser.

 - Improving the type checking performance of result builders by migrating the type inference implementation over to a new, more scalable infrastructure that supports multi-statement closure inference.